edgelesssys/constellation/.github/docs/README.md

 When using `--mode` be aware that `--e2e-focus` and `e2e-skip` will be overwritten.
 [Check in the source code](https://github.com/vmware-tanzu/sonobuoy/blob/e709787426316423a4821927b1749d5bcc90cb8c/cmd/sonobuoy/app/modes.go#L130) what the different modes do.

 ## Local Development

-Using [nektos/act](https://github.com/nektos/act) you can run GitHub actions locally.
+Using [***act***](https://github.com/nektos/act) you can run GitHub actions locally.

+**These instructions are for internal use.**
+In case you want to use the E2E actions externally, you need to adjust other configuration parameters.
+Check the assignments made in the [/.github/actions/e2e_test/action.yml](E2E action) and adjust any hard-coded values.

 ### Specific Jobs